Understanding Type Effectiveness

 - • Poison (toxic to plants)

-- • Flying (birds eat plants)
+- • Flying (birds and aerial pressure)

-- • Bug (insects eat plants)
+- • Bug (insects feed on plants)

 Practical Battle Tips